FederatedAI/KubeFATE/k8s-deploy/README.md

 # Specify k8s node selector, default use fedai.hostname
 nodeLabel=fedai.hostname
 # Please fill in multiple label value for multiple eggs, and split with spaces
-eggList=(egg0 egg1) # This will deploy an egg service in node-0 and an egg service in node-1.
-If you only need one egg service, just fill one value. federation=worker1 metaService=worker1 mysql=worker1 proxy=worker1 python=worker2
+eggList=(fate-node-0 fate-node-1) # This will deploy an egg service in node-0 and an egg service in node-1.
+If you only need one egg service, just fill one value. federation=fate-node-2 metaService=fate-node-2 mysql=fate-node-2 proxy=fate-node-2 python=fate-node-3
-redis=worker2
-roll=worker2
-servingServer=worker2
+redis=fate-node-3
+roll=fate-node-3
 ```

 <div style="text-align:center", align=center>
 <img src="./images/k8s-cluster.jpg" />
 </div>

-The above sample will deploy an `egg` service in node-0 and, an `egg` service in node-1, `federation`, `metaService`, `mysql`, `proxy` services to node-2 and `python`, `redis`, `roll`, `servingServer` services to node-3.
+The above sample will deploy an `egg` service in node-0 and, an `egg` service in node-1, `federation`, `metaService`, `mysql`, `proxy` services to node-2 and `python`, `redis`, `roll` services to node-3.
 If no value is given, a service will be deployed in the cluster according to the strategy of the scheduler.

 By default, only one egg service will be deployed.
 To deploy multiple egg services, please fill in the `eggList` with the label of the Kubernetes nodes (Separated with spaces).
 Helm will deploy one egg service to each node.